Dear reader, welcome to my blog.

 This quasi-philosophical approach led me to enrol on the Food Policy MSc course at City, University of London.
 Founded by one of the most respected minds in the UK food world, the inimitable Tim Lang and led by Corinna Hawkes, this course gives people the skills they need to understand and change the food system.
 For the better.

 Deep down, I think that’s what I want to do, I want to change the food system.
 I don’t know how, or even why, yet, but I can only discover the answer by delving constantly into the food world.

 Which is why I engage with the world of food every single day.
 Not simply by eating, most people do that every day and I concede that it’s great fun.
 Instead, I work as a freelance food photographer, I write blog posts, create recipes and images of them, then I study food policy, burying my head in the lengthy and diverse reading that is required to educate myself.
 I also work with my local food bank, helping to reformulate their offering to be more culturally appropriate to the ethically diverse people who need their help.
 Between all of these activities, you will find me studying food 7 days a week.
 My world is truly entwined with food.

 Beyond that, I’m a 39 year old who lives in East London with my fluffy black dog, Bernard.
 I often take life a little too seriously, but have a silly and foolish sense of humour underneath.
-I enjoy walking with my dog, I do yoga and other movement or voice practices because they make me feel good and relaxes me, and I run to keep fit.
+I enjoy walking with my dog, I do yoga and other movement or voice practices because they make me feel good, and I run to keep fit.
 I love music, singing, art and reading, often having two or three books going simultaneously.

 It’s customary to for bloggers to blow their own trumpet and tell you about the awards, publications and websites they’ve been featured on.
 I’m going to keep it short and share just one of my testimonials.